Marlys Petersen, MA, LPC Associate

 Continuing Education and Supervision:

-I am currently a registered intern in the state of Oregon (registration # R6256), working towards becoming a Licensed Professional Counselor.
-The title “registered intern” means that I have completed a graduate program in the mental health field and have earned a master’s degree.
-As a registered intern, I work with clients while being supervised by a licensed mental health professional.
+I am currently a registered associate in the state of Oregon (registration # R6256), working towards becoming a Licensed Professional Counselor.
+The title “registered associate ” means that I have completed a graduate program in the mental health field and have earned a master’s degree.
+As a registered associate, I work with clients while being supervised by a licensed mental health professional.
 In addition to meeting regularly with my supervisor, I am committed to seeking consultation with other mental health professionals as needed.
 My supervisor’s name is Alex Rankin, LPC (Licensed Professional Counselor #C3348), and he can be contacted by phone at 503-568-1510.

 Payment for Services: